 5. Practice Macro or Try Bird Photography In Your Backyard:

 If wasn’t until I was unable to travel that I really started to dive into the world of macro photography.
 As a woman who loves her wide-angle lens, my macro lens has been getting a lot of love these days.
 It is such a fun and creative outlet.
 Moreover, it can be done pretty much any time of day.

 6. Read a Landscape Photography Book:

-While many claim that the #1 way to improve your photography is to shoot, I strongly believe that I learned a lot from reading photography books over the years.
+While many people claim that the #1 way to improve your photography is to shoot, I strongly believe that I learned a lot from reading photography books over the years.
 Reading gives a whole new perspective when thinking about the craft.
-Here are three books which come highly recommended.
+Here are three books that come highly recommended.
 What photography book shifted your perspective on landscape photography?